-Most academic spaces are undersized relative to Massachusetts School Building Authority guidelines.
+- Most academic spaces are undersized relative to state guidelines

-Technology and Special Education areas are substantially undersized.
+- Technology and Special Education spaces are substantially undersized

-Science labs lack current technology and fail to meet current educational standards.
+- Science labs lack current technology and space requirements

-Electrical systems are at capacity and frequently fail to meet the basic electrical needs of the school.
+- Electrical systems are at capacity and frequently fail to meet the basic needs

 What is the project schedule?